 Our institutional timetable is set to accommodate religious observance where possible.
 Sometimes issues feel or become more complex at an individual school or service level.

 Students who, for religious reasons, are unable to carry out their university work on a Sabbath or a holy day must advise their school(s) immediately.

-Where a student's religious commitments prevent them from taking exams on certain days during University exam periods, they must also give notice to the Exams Team by completing the Notification of religious commitments form by the last Friday in October for January exams and by the end of Week 4 of teaching in semester 2 for May/June exams.
+Where a student's religious commitments prevent them from taking exams on certain days during University assessment periods, they must also give notice to the Assessment & Progress Team by completing the Notification of religious commitments form by the last Friday in October for January assessments and by the end of Week 4 of teaching in semester 2 for May/June assessments.

-The University will make every effort to avoid arranging exams on a Sabbath or holy day for those students who have informed the Exams Team as required.
-The University, however, reserves the right to hold exams on such days if no alternative time is convenient.
+The University will make every effort to avoid arranging assessments on a Sabbath or holy day for those students who have informed the Assessment & Progress Team as required.
+The University, however, reserves the right to hold assessments on such days if no alternative time is convenient.

 The Equality Policy Unit provides guidance for staff and students on flexibility on grounds of religion or belief (PDF) to enable staff to respond in a way which is non-discriminatory.
 The document offers practical suggestions for handling such requests.